 Write down your main points and break down your content based on the topics.

 10. Forgetting that SEO is More Significant than Traffic

 SEO focuses on drawing traffic to your site, but that is not the endpoint.
 In the end, you want the traffic to help you complete a marketing goal.
 It is better to have little traffic with a high conversation rate than massive traffic with zero conversion rate.

 Do not forget to measure and monitor other objectives only because of your traffic increases.

 11. Getting Comfortable with SEO Ranking

 It takes time, patience, consistency, dedication, and expertise to rank well in search results.
-When you rank high, you might feel the need to reward yourself by taking a short break for your SEO efforts.
+When you rank high, you might feel the need to reward yourself by taking a short break from your SEO efforts.
 However, this is a mistake.

 SEO rankings are not permanent: they keep changing depending on the relevance of your site.
 Remember, as you ‘rest’, other marketers are still working and might outrank you soon.
 So, you cannot afford an ‘SEO break’ even though you rank first place for several keywords.

 A successful SEO strategy involves many aspects.
 Some features work well before launching your website, while others require continuous monitoring and updating.
-Although the above mistakes seem unforgettable, maintaining a viable SEO plan can be overwhelming.
+Although the above common SEO mistakes seem unforgettable, maintaining a viable SEO plan can be overwhelming.